top of page

 Paul's Corner: Poetry and Podcast

-By altered states, we do not specifically mean drug-induced experiences—though we’d love to see some poems on that topic—but rather the transmission, in poetry, of the mysterious, the fascinating, and the numinous.
+By altered states, we do not specifically mean drug-induced experiences—though we’d love to see some poems on that topic—but rather the numinous experience of entering a different mindset.

 Masthead